 Different from a snapshot, I think words can also be compared to a marinade.
 (I do live in KC after all.)
-I make it my goal to surround and cover my kids with positive words that over time will have the same effect as the best sauce from the American Royal.
+I make it my goal to surround and cover my kids with positive words that over time will have the same effect as the best sauce that Kansas City barbecue has to offer.
 These words will create an environment of love, safety, and nurturing.
 Of acceptance.
 The kids may not be able to think back to one conversation or one interaction, but they will no doubt feel the effect of the constant, consistent bath.

 For some specifics, I go to the example of Jesus and His Father.
 They were in unceasing communion, so it would be impossible to even begin to write about all that They said to each other.
 But I love the scene that is recorded in Mark 1:11.
 John has just baptized Jesus, and as Jesus comes up out of the water His Father says: “You are my Son, whom I love; with You I am well-pleased.”